syahfrinorezky/syahfrinorezky/README.md

 ## 💼 Current Activities
 - 📚 Active member of the **Computer Club**
-- 🚀 I work as a daily worker at my brother's company as IT support
+- 🚀 I work as a daily worker at my sister's company as IT support
 - 💡 Developing personal and collaborative projects to enhance skills

 ---